 For most children with sinusitis, medical management is enough to relieve their symptoms.
 Our otolaryngologists and pediatricians usually treat sinusitis with antibiotics and may also use medicines that help control inflammation in the sinuses.

-If medical treatments aren’t successful against sinusitis, Comer Children's Hospital otolaryngologists offer several procedures that can help treat sinusitis.
+If medical treatments aren’t successful against sinusitis, Comer Children's, otolaryngologists offer several procedures that can help treat sinusitis.
 One of the newest treatments for sinusitis is balloon sinuplasty.
-Although it has not been widely available in children, this technique has been used by University of Chicago surgeons for several years.
+Although it has not been widely available in children, University of Chicago surgeons have used this technique for several years.
 During a balloon sinuplasty, the surgeon inflates a small balloon into the sinus passageways to restore normal drainage and uses the same dilated opening to wash out the sinuses.

 For patients with severe sinusitis, surgery to improve sinus drainage may be an option.
-At Comer Children’s Hospital, our pediatric otolaryngologists use CT-guided surgery equipment to make these surgeries safer, more complete and more effective.
+At Comer Children’s, our pediatric otolaryngologists use CT-guided surgery equipment to make these surgeries safer, more complete and more effective.

 Research into Sinusitis and Allergies